The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

       easier.</p><p><strong>Designed by trademark lawyers</strong>, The
-      TradeMark Factory application process is fully integrated with IP Australia, easy to use, and cost-effective, giving business owners confidence that their brand is better protected.<br /><br /><strong>We handle all aspects of the trademark process</strong> and provide regular updates, dedicated to assisting businesses in successfully registering their trademarks.</p>
+      TradeMark Factory application process is fully integrated with IP Australia, easy to use, and cost-effective, giving business owners confidence that their brand is better protected.</p>
     button:
       title_button: Apply Now
       url: /application/search